CarterYancey/WhitehallCouncil/TheNewTestamentandthePeopleofGod/Things to be answered.md

 We will see in [[Part 4]] there's a particular oddity about placing New Testament theology as a norm over against Jesus himself as classically done by #Bultmann (22).

+All worldviews contain an irreducible narrative element which stands alongside other worldview elements such as: symbol, praxis, and basic questions and answers -- to be argued in [[Chapter 5]]

+We do with complex stories what we do with any literary criticism we study the effect created and the means by which it is created -- [[Chapter 3]]

+The 1st century Jewish worldview shall be discussed in detail in [[Part III]]

+A simple process of knowledge demonstrates what is involved in the 'hypothesis and verification' model, and it should be placed alongside worldviews and stories -- to be argued in [[Chapter 5]] (43).

+The role of hypothesis and verification in discussing history, [[Chapter 4]]